jhauberg/swift-boardgame-toolkit/README.md

 This is not a novel idea, and `swift-boardgame-toolkit` shares many similarities with tools like [nanDeck](http://www.nandeck.com) and [Squib](https://github.com/andymeneely/squib).
 These are amazing and well-established tools, by the way.

 Though the goals behind this implementation might go a bit further, it all boils down to act as a sort-of glorified build script; define and model all parts of your game, simulate scenarios to validate game/balance and finally design and layout the physical components and arrange them on printable pages for human playtesting.

+### Disclaimer

+Finally, it's important for me to note that this project is an _experiment_ and absolutely a work-in-progress; I can't say with confidence that this is _the way_ for _everyone_ to build boardgames.
+It is, however, how _I_ want to do it.

 ## Learn More